adamgizis/db-UNIX-service/README.md

 ## Attributions

 Lots of code taken from The Linux Programming Interface.
 Work was done a cloud lab node.
 Git commits done by aegizis and adamgizis were done by Adam, commits done by unix server he was working on are aegizis.
+Commits from LaithGWU are from Laith.